 Support Beyond Stigma - Where Loved Ones Find Understanding

 When your family is thrust into this crisis, one of the hardest truths you discover is how few places exist for people like you to turn.
-There are support groups for many kinds of trauma and loss, but very few that understand the specific isolation, stigma, and legal complexity that comes when a loved one is accused or convicted of a CSAM‑related offense.
-This site was created to fill that gap.
-Not to spotlight one person’s story, but to build a practical, confidential resource where you can find clear information, peer connection, and realistic help.
+There are support groups for many kinds of trauma and loss, but very few that understand the specific isolation, stigma, and legal complexity that arise when a loved one is accused or convicted of a CSAM‑related offense.
+This site was created to fill that gap — not to spotlight one person’s story, but to build a practical, confidential resource where you can find clear information, peer connection, and realistic help.

 Who This Space Serves